MAPS$^2$: Multi-Robot Autonomous Motion Planning under Signal Temporal Logic Specifications: Main Results

-Here, we provide the main algorithm used to solve the problem at hand.
-The algorithm is called \texttt{MAPS}$^2$ (short for `\textbf{m}ulti-{r}obot \textbf{a}nytime motion \textbf{p}lanning under \textbf{s}ignal temporal logic \textbf{s}pecifications') and consists of the following functions: a function called \texttt{GradientDescent()} that addresses equation \eqref{tro:eq:optimisation}, a function called \texttt{SatisfactionVariable()} which calculates the satisfaction variables discussed in Section \ref{subsec:stl_parse}, and a function called \texttt{ValidityDomain()} which calculates the intervals during which a predicate function is active.
-The algorithm is executed independently by each robot.

-The architecture of the algorithm is depicted in Figure \ref{fig:flow} and proceeds as follows: first, the algorithm starts with an STL formula $\varphi$, along with the initial and final conditions.
-The initial conditions $z_0^i=\{t_0^i,\mathbf{x}_0^i\}$ depend on the robot's initial position and time.
-The final condition is chosen to be $z_f^i=\{\mathrm{th}(\varphi)+\epsilon, \mathbf{x}_f^i\}$ where $\epsilon>0$ and $\mathbf{x}_f^i\in\mathbb{R}^{n_i}$ is a random vector.
-This allows the algorithm to enforce STL tasks at a time instance $\mathrm{th}(\varphi)$.
-Additionally, all robots initialise a random seed, and determine their neighbours based on the coupled constraints.
-The algorithm requires a maximum number of nodes, step size and stopping criterion for the optimisation problem.

-\subsubsection{\texttt{MAPS}$^2$}
+\subsection{MAPS$^2$}

-The algorithm is presented in Algorithm \ref{tro:alg:maps}; it starts with an initial trajectory connecting $z_0^i$ and $z_0^f$ (see lines \ref{tro:line:v0}-\ref{tro:line:initial_trajectory}) and takes a random seed as input.
-Such a seed allows all robots to pick the same random number over the time horizon of the formula.
-It continues by repeatedly sampling a time point, interpolating states, using gradient descent to find a satisfactory solution, and expanding the tree with new vertices until the total number of vertices $L$ is reached, see lines \ref{tro:main_for}-\ref{tro:last_line}.
+The architecture of the algorithm \texttt{MAPS}$^2$ (short for `\textbf{m}ulti-{r}obot \textbf{a}nytime motion \textbf{p}lanning under \textbf{s}ignal temporal logic \textbf{s}pecifications'), is depicted in Figure \ref{fig:flow}.
+The algorithm, outlined in Algorithm \ref{tro:alg:maps}, begins with an initial trajectory connecting $z_0^i$ and $z_0^f$, along with a random seed and design constants as input (see lines \ref{tro:line:v0}-\ref{tro:line:initial_trajectory}).
+The random seed ensures that all robots select the same time instance.
+The algorithm proceeds by repeatedly sampling a time instance within the interval, interpolating states at the said time instance, applying gradient descent to minimise the function \eqref{optimisation_func}, and either adding or discarding the resulting optimal solution.
+This process is repeated until the total number of vertices, $L$, is reached, see lines \ref{tro:main_for}-\ref{tro:last_line}.
+This is also illustrated in Figure \ref{fig:illustration}.